bombasticSlacks/Aspirant/Game/Weapons.md

 ### Damage Type
 Weapons can usually have any of the physical damage types [Piercing](Combat#Piercing), [Rending](Combat#Rending), [Impact](Combat#Impact).
 This will affect what injuries it will cause and what armour will defend against it.
 Fabrics tend to be strong against [Impact](Combat#Impact), plates against [Rending](Combat#Rending), and weaves against [Piercing](Combat#Piercing).

+### Range
+Weapons, unless specified, can only be used in melee.
+Most characters can attack anything within 2m in melee.
+Some traits will modify range though.

 ### [Weapon-Traits](Weapon-Traits)
 Abilities or unique effects a weapon might possess.
 If you have an idea in mind as a player or game master, try to come up with a unique trait to properly represent a weapon.
 Traits can either count as 1 or 2 traits towards a weapon's total, depending on how powerful the trait is.
 A non-exhaustive list is provided [here](Weapon-Traits).